Chickpea and Vegetable Casserole Recipe – Lebanese Special

 Recipe Note :

-Texture: To avoid mushy vegetables, ensure that you don’t overcook them before baking.
-They will continue to cook and soften in the oven.
+• Texture Tips: To avoid mushy vegetables, ensure that you don’t overcook them before baking.
+They will continue to cook in the oven, so a slight undercooking before baking helps maintain their texture.